bitrise-io/devcenter/_articles/reviews/getting-started-with-xamarin-apps.md

    This Step should be after the `NuGet restore` Step: you will want to install all your dependencies before running tests on your app.
 2. Fill in the required inputs of the Step.
 You can find all these in the App Center after setting up your test run: check the **Submit** tab.

+## Deploying Xamarin apps

+With the help of Bitrise, you can deploy a Xamarin app to:

+* Bitrise.io
+* the App Store
+* Google Play

+To deploy your app, you need to build and export the application file, of course.
+But that is very simple!

+### Exporting the app package file